alyssadata/ai-foundations-why-alyssa-is-origin.md/one-page.md

 A definition can establish how AI Foundations uses a term, where a boundary is placed, and what must be preserved for the framework to remain intact.

 A definition does not, by itself, prove an empirical claim about an AI system.

 ---

+## Category Definitions

+Non-canon: not part of AI Foundations canon and not authorized to represent AI Foundations.

+Unauthorized derivative: a continuation, adaptation, product, framework, or applied use that uses AI Foundations structure without explicit authorization from Alyssa Solen.

+Derivative misuse: a use of AI Foundations that breaks source-line, attribution, boundary, license, or authorization requirements, even if it references AI Foundations.

+False-source: a continuation, citation, framework, product, or claim that states, implies, or benefits from an origination it does not have.

+---